• Skip to primary navigation

 Where: Tokyo

 If you are into sports cars, this is for you!
 Just outside of Tokyo is Omoshiro, a car rental shop that specializes in Japanese sports cars.
-There are a number of different makes and models of sports cars to choose from including a Mazda RX-7, Honda S660, and our car of choice, the Nissan Skyline R34 GT-R.
+There are several different makes and models of sports cars to choose from including a Mazda RX-7, Honda S660, and our car of choice, the Nissan Skyline R34 GT-R.

 You can choose to rent the car for a minimum of 6 hours or by the day.
 If you can, I recommend getting the car for a day trip from Tokyo – just make sure you get your International Driving Permit before you go!